| Egypt to Auckland,

 Israeli, a Brit and four trailer trash Americans.
 One

 named Lucky could barely speak he seemed so drunk.
+We finally made our way

 home in the bus through the rain while Shirley led us in